 - Course work will not be accepted/graded

-- You will not be eligible to write exams or receive final grades
+- Ineligible to write exams or receive final grades

-Students who are deregistered for non-payment of fees will be assessed:
+Students who are deregistered for non-payment of fees may be assessed:

 - A non-refundable deregistration fee (refer to the fees section for current fees)

-- A withdrawal penalty equal to 55% of the tuition fees you were charged (see applicable tuition fee schedule)
+- If you are withdrawn from the current term a withdrawal penalty equal to 55% of the tuition fees you were charged (see applicable tuition fee schedule)